-Low Sodium Salt (LITESALTTM)

-LITESALT reduces sodium levels in salt by 25% to 40%, significantly lowering the risk of blood pressure and heart disease.
-Our reduced sodium salt product replaces sodium with a proprietary potassium blend without an unpleasant metallic taste, and works equally well in water- and oil-based foods.
+Our Low Sodium Salt, LITESALTTM, reduces sodium levels in salt by 25% to 40%, significantly lowering the risk of blood pressure and heart disease.
+This product also replaces sodium with a proprietary potassium blend without the unpleasant metallic taste found in common table salts.
+It works equally well in water and oil-based foods.

-Low Fat Chip (NeusoliteTM)

-NeusoliteTM combines FDA-compliant natural ingredients in our patent-pending two-stage wash system, which dramatically reduces the amount of oil and saturated fat in deep-fried products such as chips.
+Our Low Fat Chip, NEUSOLITETM, combines FDA-compliant ingredients in our patent-pending two-stage wash system.
+It dramatically reduces the amount of oil and saturated fat in deep-fried products such as chips.
 The final product reduces calories by up to 40%, creating crispier and healthier fried food.